Help us improve! Tell us what stamps or features would make this website more useful for you!

 Themes

-Bhai Jagta Ji was one of the most influential saints of the Sewa Panthi order, a unique humanitarian institution which was in many ways a forerunner of the Red Cross Society.
-The order was started by Bhai Kanhaiya, a devout Sikh in the service of Guru Gobind Singh.
-Bhai Jagta was the successor to Bhai Bhalla Ram and fitted in the line of Bhai Kanhaiya.
+Bhai Jagta Ji was one of the most influential saints of the Sewa Panthi order, a unique humanitarian institution that can be seen as a forerunner of the Red Cross Society.
+The Sewa Panthi tradition was founded by Bhai Kanhaiya, a devout Sikh who served humanity selflessly under the guidance of Guru Gobind Singh.
+Bhai Jagta Ji followed in this noble lineage as the successor to Bhai Bhalla Ram, continuing the mission of compassion and service.

-Bhai Jagta’s untiring commitment and pure heart won the noble saint’s confidence, and he was admitted into the Sewa Panthi fold.
-His life thereafter was one of meditation, social service and love for humanity.
-He was eventually anointed successor to Bhai Bhalla Ram.
+Bhai Jagta Ji’s unwavering devotion, humility and tireless service soon earned him the complete trust of Bhai Bhalla Ram.
+He was formally admitted into the Sewa Panthi order, after which his life became one of meditation, social service and boundless love for humanity.
+In recognition of his spiritual stature and selfless conduct, he was eventually anointed as the successor to Bhai Bhalla Ram.

-After the Partition in 1947, the Tikana Noorpur Thal was re-established at Goniana Mandi in Bhatinda district of Punjab and is now known as Tikana Bhai Jagta Sahib.
-It is today still the centre of the Sewa Panthi Mission, and is often described as a shining house of selfless service.
+After the Partition of 1947, the historic Tikana Noorpur Thal was re-established at Goniana Mandi in the Bhatinda district of Punjab, and came to be known as Tikana Bhai Jagta Sahib.
+This centre continues to serve as the heart of the Sewa Panthi Mission, widely regarded as a shining beacon of selfless service and humanitarian values.

 First Day Cover